Portrait of a Graduate

 District leaders and the communities they serve know that schools must offer 21st century learning experiences that prepare students for an ever-changing world.
 But how do they come to agreement on what this means in practice?

-When a community and district co-create a shared portrait of a graduate—describing the essential knowledge, skills, literacies, and mindsets students need to ensure their success in college, careers, and life—there is real potential for collaboration and impact.
+When a community and district co-create a shared portrait of a graduate—describing the essential knowledge, skills, literacies, and mindsets students need to become lifelong learners and contributors—there is real potential for collaboration and impact.
 The portrait of a graduate will:

-- Focus the community’s conversation to prepare for, or strengthen ongoing, strategic planning and implementation conversations.
+- Focus the community’s conversation to prepare for, or strengthen ongoing, strategic planning and implementation.

 - Prioritize spending with a clear aim on ensuring student success.

 - Create common ground for conversations among competing interests in the district, to give reason for and meaning to collaboration.

 Battelle for Kids will help you engage your school community—including educators, parents, students, businesses, and other leaders—around a shared vision for student success and school system transformation.
 With a portrait of a graduate, everyone can come together on priorities uniquely tailored to the needs of students and the community.
 Reach out to us when you are ready to begin developing your district’s portrait of a graduate—to reach all students’ fullest potential.

 The 21st Century Portrait of a Graduate displays essential knowledge, literacies, and mindsets for success in college, career, and life.
 Today’s student is challenged to be a life-long learner and contributor by embracing these roles: